singaround/songbook/songs/herrings-head-herrings-head.md

 ***And all sorts of things***

 ***Herring's eyes, puddings and pies,\
-Herring's heads, loaves of bread\
+Herring's head, loaves of bread\
 And all sorts of things.***

 >***The herring is the king of the sea...***